+14. Responsibilities

-A. Equity Compliance Specialist
+a) Equity Compliance Specialist

-The College's Equity Compliance Specialist shall be trained to carry out their responsibilities (as described above), and shall also be responsible for ensuring the following:
+The College's Equity Compliance Specialist and designee(s) (if applicable) shall be fully trained and equipped to carry out her/his responsibilities (as described above), and shall also be responsible for ensuring the following:

-- 1. That all managers and supervisors receive annual training on this Policy; - 2.
-That this Policy is disseminated annually to the entire College community, including the Equity Compliance Specialist's name and contact information as well as resources available at the College.
-Such information should be widely disseminated, including placement on the College website and shall be provided in the language provided by an employee if identified at the time of hiring as a language other than English.
-For the purposes of this Policy, in any situation, the Equity Compliance Specialist may designate certain duties to a designee who is trained to carry out the responsibilities under this Policy.
+- I. That managers receive annual training on this Policy; - II.
+Annual dissemination of this Policy to the entire College community, including the Equity Compliance Specialist's name and contact information as well as resources available at the College.
+Such information should be widely disseminated, including placement on the College website.